 Thursday: Continues the week's idea including a more global approach.
 This worship may also include learning about other world religions, traditions, customs and festivals across our diverse world.

 Friday: This whole school Collective Worship is all about the joy of celebration and it embraces all that we do.
+We give an award to children who have done something well, demonstrated a school value, or simply been a superstar!

 Each class also share a worship and their learning through a ‘Love to Learn’ morning to which parents and other family members are invited.